 3. Be sure to check with the county’s health department

-If you already know you’re ready to hire a licensed excavator to come evaluate your property, then all you have to do is Google your county’s name and “health department” to find their phone number.
+If you already know you’re ready to hire a licensed engineer to evaluate your property, then all you have to do is Google your county’s name and “health department” to find their phone number.

 You’ll want to give the health department a call so you are clear on the process and requirements beforehand to ensure there are no hiccups.

-Also remember that, regardless of what you read online, each area has their own individual process that can vary from place to place.
+Also remember that, regardless of what you read online, each county has its own individual requirements that can vary from place to place.

 Be sure to yield to whatever your health department says.

 In most cases, that means you’ll need a health department official present at your perc test so be sure to arrange for this before having the excavator come out.